AP Source: MLB Will Play 7-Inning Games in Doubleheaders

 There are no doubleheaders currently scheduled in the majors, although the Chicago Cubs and the Reds will try to figure out a way to make up Thursday night’s rainout in Cincinnati.

 With a compressed 60-game schedule that includes few days off, there’s a good chance some weather-created doubleheaders will be necessary.
-The shortened games will be a way for clubs to conserve their pitching resources.
+The shortened games will be a way for clubs to conserve their pitching resources — that was the thinking behind the decision for extra-inning rule.

 Seven-inning doubleheaders have been commonplace for years in the minor leagues and college.